danvk/literate-ts/README.md

 Why bother spending the time writing just the right set of directives and comments to get them running through literate-ts?

-I wondered this myself while writing [_Effective TypeScript_][ets], but eventually this tool more than demonstrated its value many times over.
+I wondered this myself while writing [_Effective TypeScript_][ets], but eventually this tool demonstrated its value many times over.

-The arguments for using it are similar to those for writing tests or using TypeScript itself.
+The arguments for using it are similar to those for writing tests or using TypeScript itself:

 1. **Safe ~refactoring~ editing** Your code samples type checked when you wrote them.
 But then you, your co-author or your editor went and changed things.
 Maybe you renamed a variable or function